nihilowy/surfer/README.md

  It can also launch mpv( with help of youtube-dl on supported sites) on links, but remember to pkill -9 mpv if it hogs your cpu, used on non supported sites.

+ Also possible to use other binaries/scripts - location of dirctory of that settable in config.h

  Beside it can toggle JS and History.
 Ephemeral (priv mode) on links.